wechaty/getting-started/docs/gitpod.md

 ## Wechaty Getting Started

-[Wechaty](https://github.com/wechaty/wechaty/) is a RPA SDK for Chatbot Makers.
-It's well designed with an easy to use API, supports all OSs including Linux, OSX, Win32, Docker, and lots of IMs including WeChat, WeCom, Whatsapp, L ark, Gitter, etc.
+[Wechaty](https://github.com/wechaty/wechaty/) is a Conversational RPA SDK for Chatbot Makers.
+It's well designed with an easy to use API, supports all OSs including Linux, OSX, Win32, Docker, and lots of IMs including WeChat, WeCom, Whatsapp, Lark, Gitter, etc.

 As a developer, you can use Wechaty to easily build your bot, effectively manage message sending/receiving, room creating/inviting, contact friendship, and delightful add artificial intelligence between users and your bot.